cloudwatt/applications/bundle-trusty-lamp/README_EN.md

 ## So watt ?

-This tutorial a pour but d'accélerer votre démarrage.
-A ce stade vous êtes maître(sse) à bord.
+The goal of this tutorial is to accelarate your start.
+At this point you are the master of the stack.

-Vous avez un point d'entrée sur votre machine virtuelle en SSH via l'IP flottante exposée et votre clé privée (utilisateur `cloud` par défaut).
+You have a SSH access point on your virtual machine thru the flotting IP and your private keypair (default user name `cloud`).

-Vous pouvez commencer à construire votre site en prenant la main sur votre serveur.
-Les points d'entrée utiles :
+You can start building your internet website on your virtual instance.
+Its entry access points are :

-* `/etc/apache2/sites-available/default-cw.conf` : configuration Apache par défaut
+* `/etc/apache2/sites-available/default-cw.conf` :  default Apache configuration
-* `/var/www/cw` : le répertoire de déploiement du mini site php d'exemple
+* `/var/www/cw` : the deployement repository of the little php website exemple

 -----
 Have fun.
 Hack in peace.